XRPLF/xrpl-dev-portal/gatewayd.md

 # gatewayd #

-Gatewayd (pronounced "gateway-dee"), also known as the Ripple Gateway Framework, provides the basic functionality of a gateway on the Ripple Network, so that you can extend it to build your own gateway.
-The system includes a core database that manages accounting for deposits and withdrawals of assets to the Ripple network.
+Gatewayd (pronounced "gateway-dee"), provides a framework you can extend to build a gateway on the Ripple Network.
+The system includes a core database that manages accounting for deposits and withdrawals of assets, linking the network with your holdings in the outside world.
 Gatewayd provides a standard interface for issuing any currency on the Ripple network and exchange, with the goal of completely abstracting interaction with Ripple.

 Interact with the gatewayd by building custom integrations with banking and payment systems around the world, and by using the built-in APIs for designing beautiful gateway mobile apps and user interfaces.
 A HTTP/JSON server, Javascript library, and commandline interface are provided as interfaces to the gatewayd software.

-The Ripple Gateway's features include:
+Gatewayd's features include:

   - user registration
   - deposits and withdrawals